 2. Self-Reflection Session

-Create within your schedule time for review and reflection – if possible, have review sessions away from the place where schedule pressures are most acute.
+Create within your schedule time for review and reflection.
+Have review sessions away from the place where schedule pressures are most acute.
 Do not get bogged down in detail when what is needed is a fresh look at how things are done.

 3. Make Health Priority

+That’s nothing more important than your health.
 Make your health a priority.
 The body requires adequate sleep and nutrition to function effectively.
-Cultivate methods that encourage quality sleep: a hot bath, a milky drink – whatever you find works best for you.
+Cultivate methods that encourage quality sleep: a hot bath, a milky drink.
+Or whatever you find works best for you.
 Never overlook the fact that psychical exercise, as well as family and social life, are vital for emotional and physical well-being.

 5. Time Management